tivrfoa/wordle-rust/README.md

 ## Implementation

-It uses a list made by hand which I suppose are good candidates ..., if it doesn't find one there, and then it chooses the first one from the remaining list.
+It uses a list made by hand which I suppose are good candidates ..., if it doesn't find one there, then it chooses the first one from the remaining list.

 Some approaches that I guess are good: